-Current and other assets increased by \$2.5 million with the largest increase occurring in cash and cash equivalents, restricted cash and restricted investment accounts primarily due to an increase in property tax and grants and contributions as well as an increase from the deposit of current year property tax revenues and miscellaneous revenues.
+Current and other assets increased by \$1.3 million primarily in the restricted cash and investment accounts due to the deposit of current year sales tax revenue and investment earnings as well as an increase in grants and contributions and miscellaneous revenues.

-Depreciable capital assets decreased \$978.6 thousand in the current year.
-Current year depreciation accounted for \$1.3 million of that decrease, which was offset by \$366.7 thousand in current year capital asset additions.
+Depreciable capital assets increased \$1.2 million in the current year primarily due to the completion of construction projects.
+Current year capital asset additions accounted for \$2.6 million of that increase, which was offset by \$1.4 million in depreciation expense.